Diabetes major (MSc Health Practice)

 Applicants applying for a scholarship should submit their completed application 4 weeks before the deadline of the scholarship application.

 This master level course builds on the curriculum of the graduate certificate and graduate diploma.
 In your final semester, you will put the research skills you have learnt into practice to complete an individual, scholarly project or small-scale research study under the supervision of one of our experienced academic staff.

-A Graduate Certificate in Diabetes or industry equivalent with a high course weighted average (greater than 70 per cent).
+A Graduate Diploma in Diabetes or industry equivalent with a course weighted average (greater than 70 per cent).

 You must also have current health discipline-specific registrations, where appropriate, to undertake any unit involving clinical practice.